Hunger exists everywhere—both internationally and right here in North America. The reasons are complex, varied, and often interconnected.

 What restoration looks like

 Restoration looks like shalom.
 It looks like everyone having the nutritious food and resources they need to live and flourish.
-The freedom God intends for us and for the rest of creation is not just from our individual bondage to sin.
-It is also freedom from the real bondage and oppression of unjust, distorted, and damaging human-made and human-maintained economic and social systems.
+The freedom God intends for us and for the rest of creation is more than from our individual bondage to sin.
+It is also freedom from the bondage and oppression of unjust, distorted, and damaging human-made and human-maintained economic and social systems.

 Many of us do not have to imagine these changes; we’ve watched them happen, and we've been part of making them happen.
 You can help with restoration too—through educating yourself and adding your voice to the many others advocating for change.